 On October 18, 2019, Swiss Water entered into a revolving credit facility agreement ("Credit Facility"), with a Canadian Bank, for borrowings up to the lower of the Borrowing Base and \$30.0 million.
 The Credit Facility's Borrowing Base margins eligible inventories and accounts receivable, commodity hedging account equity margin plus its market-to-market gains, which are netted against any losses in the commodity account and foreign exchange contract facility.
 Amounts can be drawn in either Canadian or in US\$ dollars and can be borrowed, repaid, and re-borrowed to fund operations, capital expansions, letters of credit and for general corporate purposes.
 The maturity date is October 18, 2022, however, we can repay the Credit Facility at any time on or before the maturity date as long as the outstanding balance is not in excess of the borrowing base.
-The maturity date can be extended, subject to the lenders' approval.
+The Credit Facility can be extended, subject to lenders' approval.
+There is a risk that the Company may not be able to extend or renew the Credit Facility or renew on the same credit terms at the time of maturity.